-Created eight years ago, the Slow Food awards are truly democratic – with no prior shortlisting, the winners are simply chosen by whoever gets the most votes.
-These Awards are so powerful in highlighting Good, Clean and Fair, that like last year, thousands of you voted over the summer.
+Created nine years ago, the Slow Food awards are truly democratic – with no prior shortlisting, the winners are simply chosen by whoever gets the most votes.
+These Awards are so powerful in highlighting Good, Clean and Fair, that like last year, thousands of you voted over the autumn.
 Each nation has its own winners, with the highest number of votes in each category also being the overall UK winner.

 In addition to the public vote, each nation director chose their Person of the Year, their stories are below, with one of those of winners being crowned Slow Food in the UK Person of Year as well.